What to plant in February — the best flowers, fruit and vegetables to sow this month

 Where to buy rhubarb crowns:

-- Thompson & Morgan: the rhubarb goliath is an excellent choice
+- Thompson & Morgan: The rhubarb goliath is an excellent choice.

-- Crocus: A tasty selection of rhubarb crowns
+- Crocus: A tasty selection of rhubarb crowns.

 2. Tomatoes

-'Tomatoes can be sown towards the end of February by placing three or four seeds onto the surface of the compost in a small pot and covering with a little compost or vermiculite,' says Morris.
+'Tomatoes can be sown towards the end of February by placing three or four seeds onto the surface of the compost in a small pot and covering them with a little compost or vermiculite,' says Morris.

-'They will need some warmth so if you can’t consistently keep them warm, cover with a clear plastic bag on a warm windowsill and uncover when the seedlings grow in a few weeks.'
+'They will need some warmth, so if you can’t consistently keep them warm, cover with a clear plastic bag on a warm windowsill and uncover when the seedlings grow in a few weeks.'

 Where to buy tomato seeds:

-- Thompson & Morgan: an abundance of tomato seeds to choose from
+- Thompson & Morgan: An abundance of tomato seeds to choose from.

-- Crocus: a wide selection of tomato seeds
+- Crocus: A wide selection of tomato seeds.

 3. Lettuce